Hyperinvariant Spin Network States -- An AdS/CFT Model from First Principles: LQG states with boundary Qudits

 where the $I$ are intertwiners for the $\pi_j$ meeting at a vertex, and the trace is a shorthand for the gauge invariant contractions. \end{definition} Matter can be included in spin network states by coupling it directly to an end of a holonomy $\pi_{j}(h_e)$, or to several holonomies meeting in a vertex via a suitable intertwiner.
 An integer spin $j$ can only be coupled to bosons and half-integer spin to fermions \cite{Mansuroglu_2021_kinematics, Mansuroglu_2021_fermions}.
 Matter degrees of freedom can be depicted by free indices, i.e. indices that are not coupled to an intertwiner, see Fig.~\ref{fig:SNS}.

-Next to the SU(2) Gauß constraint, which is a consequence of the Lorentz symmetry, spin network states are subject to a two other constraints, one that accounts for diffeomorphism symmetry and one that identifies equivalent foliations into spacelike hypersurfaces $\mathcal{M}$, for technical details and derivations, see Refs.~\cite{Thiemann_1998, Thiemann:2007pyv}.
+Next to the SU(2) Gauß constraint, which implements the internal rotational symmetry of the metric, spin network states are subject to two other constraints, one that accounts for diffeomorphism symmetry and one that identifies equivalent foliations into spacelike hypersurfaces $\mathcal{M}$, for technical details and derivations, see Refs.~\cite{Thiemann_1998, Thiemann:2007pyv}.